patrickfrey/mewa/doc/typedb.md

 | Return |          | integer           | integer describing the (previously defined) current scope-step |

 #### Remark
-The call of [typedb:scope](#scope) with parameter sets the scope-step implicitly to the start of the scope.
+The call of [typedb:scope](#scope) with parameter sets the _scope-step_ implicitly to the start of the _scope_.
-_If you are not relying on a scope-step different from that, you don't have to call scope-step for every scope-step value provided by the grammar description_.
+If you are not relying on a _scope-step_ different from that, you don't have to call _step_ for every _scope-step_ value provided by the grammar description.

 <a name="instance"/>